keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 Keptn presents a toolkit composed of multiple operators, each of which enables a specific use-case.
-Keptn v.0.9 and later releases use an umbrella chart with separate charts for each operator.
+Keptn v0.9.0 and later releases use an umbrella Helm chart with separate charts for each operator.

 The installation command is always the same;